dharaa12/Red-Wine-Quality-ML-Project/README.md

-# Red Wine Quality Analysis Project
+# Red Wine Quality Prediction Project
 # Overview
 This project builds a machine learning model to predict the quality of red wine based on its various chemical attributes, such as acidity, sugar content, pH, alcohol percentage, and more.
 # Data Description